 Catholic Scholars Program

 The Catholic Scholars Program offers Catholic undergraduate students at Northwestern an opportunity to integrate their faith as young adults, to be theologically grounded and articulate because they have wrestled with the questions in class and conversation, to grow in spirit and compassion through prayer and service, and to find joy in the rich heritage of Catholic faith.
-Students in the program receive a $5,000 stipend to cover any cost and contribute to their college expenses.
+Students in the program receive a $4,000 stipend (over two years) to cover any cost and contribute to their college expenses.
 The program is designed for 6 quarters and is open to entering or returning students.
 Seniors may apply for a special one-year program and receive $2,000.
-See the application forms, below.
-Questions?
-Email the Director, Mary Deeley, here.
+Applications for the 2026-2027 academic year will be available in late spring 2026.
+If you have questions, please contact Sister Belinda at 847.328.4648 or email her here.

 For Incoming First-Year Students